-A life settlement is a financial transaction where the owner of a life insurance policy sells it to a third party for a lump sum cash payment.
-This lets the policyholder get immediate cash, useful for covering medical expenses, retirement, or other financial needs.
-The settlement amount is generally more than the policy’s cash surrender value but less than its death benefit, offering better value than surrendering the policy back to the insurer.
+A life settlement is a financial transaction where a life insurance policyholder sells their policy to a third-party buyer in exchange for a lump sum cash payment.
+This allows the policyholder to access immediate funds—often used for medical expenses, retirement, debt, or other financial needs.

 Life Settlement - Grandmother and grand daughter talking and smiling.Life Settlements Overview